linux-test-project/ltp/doc/users/setup_tests.rst

        printed by the test (suitable for a reproducible output).

    * - LTP_SINGLE_FS_TYPE
-     - Testing only - specifies filesystem instead all supported (for tests with ``.all_filesystems``).
+     - Specifies single filesystem to run the test on instead all supported (for tests with ``.all_filesystems``).

+   * - LTP_FORCE_SINGLE_FS_TYPE
+     - Testing only.
+Behaves like LTP_SINGLE_FS_TYPE but ignores test skiplists.

    * - LTP_DEV_FS_TYPE
      - Filesystem used for testing (default: ``ext2``).